Meet Bookshare, the 1 Million Ebook Library That Wants To Make Teachers Lives Easier

 Shot of a young teenage boy using a digital tablet while doing his homework

 A few years ago, in addition to the normal list of adaptations and SDIs, I had four students in one class who all required different adaptations to work with printed text.
 One student needed the text enlarged, so I had to figure out how to make the pages bigger without cutting off sentences.
 Another student needed their article printed on colored paper.
 The other two required audio versions.
-None of these adaptations were impossible to manage, but they were time consuming.
-As more and more responsibilities are heaped onto teachers’ plates, however, finding time to meet each students’ unique learning needs can become overwhelming.
+None of these adaptations were impossible to manage on their own, but all together they were time-consuming.
+As more and more responsibilities are heaped onto teachers’ plates, finding time to meet each student’s unique learning needs can become overwhelming.

 Infographic showing that Bookshare allows users to access over 1 million ebooks, change font size, listen to them be read out loud, and more